“The first and best victory is to conquer self.” – Plato

 Using the Pomodoro technique, I decide the day before what my next day will look like, by planning my To-do’s by batches of 25 + 5 minutes.

 I have found it very useful in terms of my corporate role.
-It allows me to feel in control of my days, by blocking my time for specific actions, and helps me keep my stress levels down.
+It allows me to feel in

 As an entrepreneur, I have more trouble implementing this, as I always want to do too much – so I review my strategy for the week during the weekend, and decide then what I will be working on every day that I spend on my practice.
 Business development, studies, clients calls, research, etc.